Alternate states and intermingledness in complex high-dimensional systems: Workflow

 Now the question is what distance function $d$ to use.
-We decided to not utilize traditional distances (such as Euclidean), because the target application data are often heterotypic.
+We decided to not utilize traditional distances (such as Euclidean) for two key reasons.
+First, because the target application data are often heterotypic.
 As such, multi-dimensional metrics often do not make sense.
 E.g., how does one define a distance on the joint space of temperature and humidity?
+Second, we want to be able to discuss the intermingledness of each feature dimension separately, to highlight specific aspects that are particularly (dis)similar across alternate states.
 Therefore, in this paper we used many different distance functions, each corresponding to the 1-dimensional distance when projected to each of the dimensions in the set $U$.
 As a result, intermingledness is defined individually for each feature dimension.

-Throughout this paper intermingledness is presented in a matrix form, with the rows corresponding to the found groups, and the columns to the dimensions of the data used.
+Throughout this paper intermingledness is presented in a matrix form, with the rows corresponding to the found groups, and the columns to the quantities we project the data into: either the feature dimensions, or the diagnostics when studying basins of attraction.
 In Step 8 of Figure.~\ref{fig:summary} we present as an example the intermingledness of the basins of attraction of the the diagnostic variables used to produce the features shown in panel 6.
-We can see, for example, that the basin of attractor 2 is particularly intermingled: across all three of the diagnostic variables, the initial condition for that variable is as close to belonging to any other basin than its own basin (something clearly visible in panel 7).
+We can see, for example, that the basin of attractor 2 is particularly intermingled: when projected to any of the three diagnostic variables, the initial condition for that variable is as close to belonging to any other basin than its own basin (also visible in panel 7).

-In the applications that follow, we apply intermingledness to both the attractor features, and the basins of attraction.
-This allows us to learn across which features the attractors are similar or not, and and which diagnostics best determine whether an initial condition will converge to the respective attractors.
+In the applications that follow, we apply intermingledness to both the alternate state features, and the basins of attraction when applicable.
+This allows us to learn (1) which feature dimensions are most or least similar between alternate states and (2) which diagnostics best discriminate to which attractor initial conditions converge to (those with small intermingledness).